About Beach Cities Volleyball

 3) Have fun

 Beach Cities Volleyball works very hard to create an atmosphere wherein its players at all levels of experience can become “the best that they can be”.
-BCVC takes great pride in its strongest teams, all of which are made up of players who all compete for their schools, and many of these players go on to play in college.
-BCVC, however, takes great pride in also developing its less experienced players to become strong volleyball players as well.
-For example, Beach Cities had six Girl’s 14s teams in 2009.
-The players on all the strongest teams, the intermediate teams and even the less experienced intermediate teams made their school teams the following school season.
-In addition to this though, of the 10 players on its least experienced 14 Girls team that year, every player made their High School teams as well!
+We take great pride in its strongest teams, all of which are made up of players who all compete for their schools, and many of these players go on to play in college.
+Also extremely important, however, is the pride taken in also developing its less experienced players to become strong volleyball players as well.
+For example, one season Beach Cities six Girl’s 14s teams last season.
+The players on all the strongest teams, the intermediate teams and even the less experienced intermediate teams made their school teams the following fall season.
+In addition to this though, of the 10 players on its least experienced 14 Girls team that season, every player made their High School teams as well!
 Every, single player!

 Beach Cities Volleyball also is diligent in its efforts toward character development, i.e., in teaching its players life skills as well.
-Beach Cities Volleyball coaches are hired based on their understanding that they are to be responsible, positive role models as well as possess strong volleyball backgrounds.
+Our coaches are hired based on their understanding that they are to be responsible, positive role models as well as possess strong volleyball backgrounds.
 Part-time youth referees in the SCVA young enough to play volleyball as well have signed up to play for Beach Cities Volleyball because as referees they recognize the positive attitude the Beach Cities’ coaches show in competition.
-All Beach Cities Volleyball coaches receive background checks, fingerprint exams and IMPACT (which stresses the relationship between positive reinforcement and youth coaching) certification as part of normal operations.
+All of our coaches receive background checks and IMPACT (which stresses the relationship between positive reinforcement and youth coaching) certification as part of normal operations.